sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - The requesting specification MUST provide a clear semantic definition for the new entry.
 This definition MUST clearly differentiate the requested entry from other previously registered entries.
 - The requesting specification MUST describe the intended use of the entry, including any co-constraints that exist between the use of the entry's index value or name, and other values defined within the SWID/CoSWID model.
 - Index values and names outside the private use space MUST NOT be used without registration.
-This is considered squatting and SHOULD be avoided.
+This is considered squatting and MUST be avoided.
 Designated experts MUST ensure that reviewed specifications register all appropriate index values and names.
 - Standards track documents MAY include entries registered in the range reserved for entries under the Specification Required policy.
 This can occur when a standards track document provides further guidance on the use of index values and names that are in common use, but were not registered with IANA.
 This situation SHOULD be avoided.
 - All registered names MUST be valid according to the XML Schema NMTOKEN data type (see {{-xml-schema-datatypes}} Section 3.3.4).
 This ensures that registered names are compatible with the SWID format {{SWID}} where they are used.
 - Registration of vanity names SHOULD be discouraged.
 The requesting specification MUST provide a description of how a requested name will allow for use by multiple stakeholders.